 This page describes what our Sundays used to be like!
-In September we expect to be meeting at Cooper School, whenever possible in the open air!!
-Then much of this information has become accurate once again...
+We're meeting at Cooper School again, whenever possible in the open air!!
+So much of this information has become accurate once again...
 We will update it fully in due course.

 We’ve tried to answer the questions we think you might have before you arrive, so that your visit with us will be as comfortable as possible.
 If we fail to answer your questions in the list below, please feel free to email us here, use the form below or use the "Visit Us" Page.